 The Lion Gate Mycenae is characterized by a central slab supported by two lateral ones.
 Rectangular stone rocks are placed one above the other except for the suspended central slab.
 A pure aesthetic factor?

-The heavy stone rocks were not placed on the central slab in order not to weigh it down.
-There was in fact the risk that otherwise it could be broken.
-For this reason it was left empty.
-In order not to leave it completely empty and to complete the work, a decorative plate was placed.
+The heavy stone rocks were not placed on the central slab in order not to weigh them down.
+There was the risk that otherwise, it could be broken.
+For this reason, it was left empty.
+A decorative plate was placed in order not to leave it empty and to complete the work.

 Why is it called Lion Gate?

-The Lion Gate Mycenae takes its name from the decorative plate placed on the top of the door.
-It is called the Lion Gate but it would be more correct to call it the lionesses Gate.
+The Lion Gate Mycenae takes its name from the decorative plate on top of the door.
+It is called the Lion Gate, but it would be more correct to call it the lionesses Gate.
 The lions on the slab lack the characteristic mane of the lions.

-The decorative slab is now partially ruined by time but the 2 lionesses must have originally had their heads turned towards those who entered.
+The decorative slab is now partially ruined by time, but the 2 lionesses must have originally had their heads turned toward those who entered.

-For many peoples the main reason to visit the Archaeological Site of the Sanctuary of Asklepios at Epidaurus is the Epidaurus Theater.
+The Remarkable and Ancient Epidaurus Theater – For many peoples, the main reason to visit the Archaeological Site of the Sanctuary of Asklepios at Epidaurus is the Epidaurus Theater.

-The Epidaurus Theater is in fact the best preserved monument in the Sanctuary of Asklepios.
+The Epidaurus Theater is the best-preserved monument in the Sanctuary of Asklepios.

-Let’s see a few information about the Epidaurus Theater!
+Let’s consider some information about the Epidaurus Theater!

 How old is the Epidaurus Theater?